Marketing managers: Compare your digital maturity with others

-In November 2017 Wiraya and partners interviewed some 30 Marketing leaders in Sweden to check their maturity in marketing technology.
+Wiraya and partners interviewed marketing leaders in Sweden to check their maturity in marketing technology.
 Among our interviewed , the majority were in two phases, named ‘the seekers’ and ‘the insightful’.
 Only a few companies scored high in all areas and became ‘the driven’.
 We found that the most important factor for success is a clear strategy, implemented throughout the organisation.

 How is your digital maturity?
 Are you among the ‘seekers’ or ‘the driven’ companies in digitalisation?

 There are many marketing departments at traditional companies that currently have a profitable business and that only have started its journey to change.
 Many companies have started or set the strategy, but have had difficulty to create a process for change.

 The main challenge is to keep the focus on maintaining profitability, while doing major changes in order to stay competitive also in the future.
 Marketing managers are unsure of what they actually need in terms of system support or data, and therefore have difficulty setting up requirement specifications, even if they have the opportunity to do so.

 In this phase you’ll find many of the tech companies, many of them have just left the start-up phase.
 Traditional companies that have set up separate digital departments are also positioned here.
 The companies often have the system support in place and work in customer workflow processes.
 The marketing departments focus mainly on digital activities.

 Even though marketing leaders sense they’re on the right track, they feel significantly less confident in terms of Martech strategy, processes, data and analysis than the companies in ‘the seekers’ phase do.
 Some also express concerns that the company will be outrun by competitors or that other parts of the company don’t understand the level of investment needed in marketing technology.